 Overview of Annapurna Base Camp Trek

 Trekking to Annapurna Base Camp (ABC) offers a perfect blend of natural beauty and cultural experiences.
 Located within the Annapurna Sanctuary, a glacial basin, the trail leads to the northern central part of Nepal.
-With this adventure, you will be standing at the base of Mt.
-Annapurna I (8091m), the tenth-highest peak in the world, while marveling at the magnificent views of Annapurna, Machhapuchhre, and other towering peaks.
+On this adventure, you will stand at the base of Mt.
+Annapurna I (8,091 m), the tenth-highest mountain in the world, while enjoying amazing views of Annapurna, Machhapuchhre, and other tall peaks.

 The ABC trekking trail also lies within Nepal’s largest conservation area, the Annapurna Conservation Area.
 It goes from the dense forests of rhododendrons, conifers, alpine meadows, rocky fields, and glacier moraines.
 Similarly, you will come across rivers, streams, waterfalls, and suspension bridges along the way.
 You will traverse a forest trail, and as you go higher, it transitions into barren landscapes and icy terrains.
 It is common to see colorful prayer flags along the trails, monasteries, and chortens.